OPSILab/Data-model-mapper-frontend/README.md

 Depending on input source type, the tool behaves accordingly:
 - **CSV**
     The tool extracts the columns from the first row, and for each next row creates an intermediate data object (JSON), where each key-value field will have the CSV column as key and the specific CSV row value as value.
 In this way, every intermediate object coming from a CSV row will be mapped in a NGSI entity.

+    **`IMPORTANT`** If the value is an array it should be wrapped with [].
+If there are objects inside array, the fields and the value inside each object should be wrapped around '^' instead of double quotes '"'.

 - **JSON**
         The input file must be already in the "intermediate" form, that is a **JSON Array**, where each object contains key-value fields to be mapped directly to a NGSI entity.